heloisethero/bicyle_technical_test/README.md

 ### with Docker

-Docker allows to the code to run without needing to install Python locally.
+Docker allows you to run the code without needing to install Python locally.

 First you need to install Docker if necessary.

-To run the code, you need to first build the docker:
+To run the code, you need to first build the docker image:
 ```
 docker-compose -f docker-compose.yml build python-test-bicycle
 ```

-Then the code will be run with this command:
+Running the Docker will create the output files in the `output` folder:
 ```
 docker-compose -f docker-compose.yml up -d
 ```
-You will then see all the output files in the `output` folder.